Oluwasegun-AA/rate_limiter/README.md

 * [Screenshot](#Screenshot)

 ## Project-Overview
- This repo exemplifies API rate limiting, using the token bucket algorithm
+ This repo exemplifies API rate limiting, using the token bucket algorithm. the rate limitter implementation can be found in middlewares/rateLimiter/limitrate

 ## Features